TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 This tab contains general information about the page.
 You can change the :guilabel:`Page Type`, and edit titles for the page and the URL.

-The :guilabel:`Page Title` is used directly to generate speaking URLs.
+The :guilabel:`Page Title` is used to generate speaking URLs (user friendly URL format).
 It is also used in menus and in the `<title>` tag.

-When you specify an :guilabel:`Alternative Navigation Title` all other instances of :guilabel:`Page Title` usage are left unchanged.
+When you specify an :guilabel:`Alternative Navigation Title` all other instances of :guilabel:`Page Title` are left unchanged.

 .. include:: /Images/AutomaticScreenshots/PageProperties/General.rst.txt